nkabbara/nkabbara.github.io/books/on-writing-well.md

 * Let the ending be a bit abrupt, but exactly right.
 It should be surprizing.
 * If you'd like a sense of symetry, you may touch on the beginning of the piece.
 A quotation works well here.
 * If you're ready to stop, stop.
 Don't push the ending.
 The reader will feel you're getting bored.

+Verbs are the most important of your tools.
+Use active ones, unless there's no comfortable way to get around using a passive verb[^4].
+Short and precise are better than long and ambiguous.
+Make active verbs activate your sentences, and avoid the kind that need an appended preposition to complete their work[^5].

+Most adverbs are unnecessary.
+Radio blared loudly.
+Clenched their teeth tightly.
+Effortlessly easy.
+Slightly spartan.
+Totally flabbergasted.
+Grinned widely.
+All the previous examples show redundancy.
+Remove the adverbs and we haven't lost any meaning.
+Also watch out for decidedly, arguably and their cousins.

+Most adjectives are unnessary.
+When they exist solely as decoration they're self indulgent to the writer and a hindrance to the reader.
+And when redundant, they're unessary: Yellow daffodils.
+Brownish dirt.
+By habit: Stately elms.
+Firsky kittens.
+Hard-bitten detectives.
+Sleepy lagoons.
+Use them when they're doing real work: "He looked at the gray sky and the black clouds and decided to sail back to the harbor."

+[^4]: Joe saw him.
+He was seen by Joe.
+Former is strong, latter is weak.
+[^5]: Don’t set up a business that you can start or launch.
+Don’t say that the president of the company stepped down.
+Did he resign?
+Did he retire?
+Did he get fired?
+Be precise.
+Use precise verbs.

 ---